-Step 1: Contact the Foundation’s offices at 854-677-0644 to make an initial inquiry and to discuss whether a cash flow loan application makes sense for your organization’s particular situation..
+Step 1: Contact your organization's program officer at the Foundation to make an initial inquiry and to discuss whether a cash flow loan application makes sense for your organization’s particular situation.

 Step 2: Loan program staff will then assist you in completing an application.
 After your application is submitted staff may also contact the funding agency responsible for the contract or grant against which the cash flow loan will be made, and, for first-time applicants, may request a meeting with your organization's board chair and executive director.